https://invisible-island.net/ncurses/man/

 and interoperability with other curses implementations.

-o "NOTES" describes matters and caveats of which any user of the
+o "NOTES" describes issues and caveats of which any user of the

 ncurses API should be aware, such as limitations on the size of an